 What Is an Analogy? (with Examples)

-What Is an Analogy? (with Examples)An analogy is a comparison of two things to highlight their similarities.
-Often the things being compared are very different, but an analogy highlights how they are alike.
+AnalogyAn analogy is a comparison of two things to highlight their similarities.
+(Often the things being compared are physically different, but an analogy highlights how they are alike.)

-- It would be like throwing the pilot out to make the plane lighter.
+- Plan A is like ejecting the pilot to make the plane lighter.

 Simile.
 A simile is a figure of speech in which one thing is likened to another.
-For example:
+These analogies are all similes: